wp-plugins/the-holiday-calendar/readme.txt

 2. Calendar view is also supported

 == Changelog ==
+= 1.8.1 =
+* Read more link also available in calendar mode

 = 1.8 =
 * Number of holidays setting
 * Read more links on holiday posts